WISE-Community/WISE-Docker-Server/README.md

 You can edit the ```/WISE-Docker-Server/wise-api-server/application.properties``` file to enable certain features on the server.

 Setting this value will enable Google Analytics.
-You will need to generate your own Google Analytics id.
+This keeps track of data on your users such as where they are from and what type of device they are using.
+You will need to generate your own Google Analytics id on the [Google Analytics](https://marketingplatform.google.com/about/analytics/) site.
 ```
 google_analytics_id=
 ```

-Setting these values will enable reCAPTCHA for users when they sign in.
+Setting these values will enable reCAPTCHA on the server.
+This helps protect against bots that try to interact with the server.
+You can generate these keys on the [reCAPTCHA](https://developers.google.com/recaptcha/) site.
 ```
 recaptcha_public_key=
 recaptcha_private_key=